 If a standard room isn’t available, then the Hilton Honors website will give you the option of redeeming a crazy-high number of points for a premium room or suite, and those are usually never a great deal.

-If you’re looking to book five consecutive nights, your best bet is to keep a close eye on the room availability at the very end of the schedule and aim to snag as many nights as possible at the base rate of 120,000 points per night immediately when space opens up.
+If you’re looking to use the Fifth Night Free benefit, your best bet is to keep a close eye on the room availability at the very end of the schedule and aim to snag as many nights as possible at the base rate of 120,000 or 150,000 points per night immediately when space opens up.

 Meanwhile, it’s much easier to find a block of five consecutive nights at the standard rate of 95,000 points at the Conrad Maldives Rangali Island, in comparison.